ray-oc/TechnicalDocumentationPage/Readme.md

 ## Special Thanks

-A special thanks to [freeCodeCamp](https://www.freecodecamp.org/) for inspiring this project and providing the resources necessary to learn web development and complete this certification.
-Their educational materials have been invaluable in helping me build this project. 🙏
+This project was created as part of a certification from [freeCodeCamp](https://www.freecodecamp.org/).
+The resources and challenges provided by freeCodeCamp played a significant role in helping me learn web development and successfully complete this project. 🙏